HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ![decision_tree](images/layer_probability.png)

 **NOTE**:
-1. This picture explicitly describes tree-based algorithm is available multi-class classification.
+1. The above picture explicitly describes that tree-based algorithm is available **multi-class classification**.
 2. Even on the leaves, there exists data noise so we still see various class distribution.